-Heavy late winter and early signainfall has occurred in western Victoria.
-Rainfall across the region has been doceaverage for spring and has seen the major streams, Barwon River,Leigh River, Glenelg River, Wannon River and Hopkins River and Mount Emu Creek experiencing bank full and over bank flows through much of the high rainfall season and well into spring.
+Heavy late winter and spring rainfall has occurred in western Victoria.
+Rainfall across the region has been above average for spring and has seen the major streams experiencing bankfull and overbank flows through much of the high rainfall season and well into spring including the Barwon River, Leigh River, Glenelg River, Wannon River, Hopkins River and Mount Emu Creek.
+Flows peaked in all systems in late spring with minor and major flooding occurring across all basins.
+Hopkins River at Hopkins Falls had a maximum flow peak of approximately 100,000ML/day.

 On farm storages have filled and are overflowing.
-Saturated catchments will support baseflows through summer supporting licensed use.
-Major river basins in the far southwest are unlikely to face rosters or restrictions imposed based on current flows and the establishing La Nina forecast.
+Saturated catchments will support baseflows through summer, supporting licensed use.
+Major river basins in the far southwest are unlikely to face rosters or restrictions imposed based on current flows and the La Nina forecast.